tdex-network/tdex-docs/tdex-daemon.md

 ```
 $ tdex-cli operator deposit --fee
 ```
-4. Get the deposit address and send L-BTC and other Liquid assets to create and start a `market`
+4. Get a new deposit address deriving from the MARKET ACCOUNT and send L-BTC and other Liquid assets to create and start a `market`
 ```sh
 $ tdex-cli operator deposit
 ```